Joshtt23/A.B.E./README.md

 To use the News ML application, follow these steps:

-1. Run News ML.bat as an administrator.
+1. Run News ML as an administrator.
    - If prompted, grant administrator privileges to the script.
    - The application will start automatically once the administrator check is successful.
 2. Complete tasks using the user interface: